-Having a baby can be one of the most rewarding and enriching experiences life has to offer.
+Having a baby can be one of the most rewarding and enriching experience life has to offer.
 It can deepen our sense of purpose, give us new meaning, great happiness and open our hearts more fully to love.
-On the other hand, it can also be stressful bringing many underlying issues to the fore.
+At the same time it can be stressful, bringing many underlying issues to the fore.

-When you discover you are pregnant, a certain degree of stress or anxiety is natural and common.
-Whether your pregnancy was planned or unplanned, having a baby is a significant life transition, affecting your self-image, purpose in life, working patterns, finances and relationship to name but a few.
+When you discover you are pregnant, a certain degree of stress and anxiety is natural and common.
+Having a baby is a significant life transition, affecting self-image, purpose in life, working patterns, finances, and relationships.

-On a psychological level, all sorts of deep-rooted patterns ranging from body image, childhood issues to relationship to mother or replicating familial patterns can emerge.
-Pregnancy may also be a time of introspection, where you consider what type of parent you would like to be, and how your current life situation will change to include your new baby.
+On a psychological level all sorts of deep-rooted fears ranging from childhood issues to relationship with your own mother and replicating familial patterns can emerge.
+Pregnancy may also be a time of introspection, where you consider what type of parent you want to be and how your current life situation will change to involve your new baby.

-For all pregnancies, planned or unplanned, cultivating external support networks as well as developing mum's inner resources will prove invaluable during the time of pregnancy, birth and post-partum.
+For all pregnancies, planned or otherwise, cultivating external support networks as well as developing your inner resources will prove invaluable during the time of pregnancy, birth, and post-partum.

 An Interactive Field Between Mother and Baby

-As well as the psychological affects on mums to be, early developmental psychology and modern neuroscience show that the fetus is affected by the mind-state and emotions of the mum and her environment.
+In addition to the psychological effects on mothers-to-be, early developmental psychology and modern neuroscience show that the foetus is affected by the mind-state and emotions of the mother and her environment.

-There is an interactive field between mother and infant in which energetic, emotional, instinctual, intuitive and spiritual transmission occur, as a field experience.
-Initially this 'holding field' is through the umbilical cord.
-However there are environmental factors that affect this field, such as the mother's environment and her support community—the father, her family, friends, her society, culture and circumstances the mother finds herself in during pregnancy.
+There is an interactive field between mother and infant in which energetic, emotional, instinctual, intuitive, and spiritual transmission occur as a field experience.
+Initially this ‘holding field’ is through the umbilical cord, however there are environmental factors that affect this field, such as the mother’s environment and her support community – the father, her family, friends, her society, culture, and set of circumstances the mother finds herself in during pregnancy.

-Clearly, for many expectant mums here in Hong Kong, these environmental and social factors are affected.
-Away from their original culture, community, family and support networks can leave mum feeling more vulnerable, perhaps even with a sense of isolation.
-The need for supportive networks is natural and necessary at this time.
+For many expectant mums here in Hong Kong, these environmental and social factors have an emotional impact .
+Away from your original culture, community, family, and support network, it can leave expectant mothers feeling more vulnerable, perhaps even with a sense of isolation.
+The need for supportive networks is natural and understandable at this time.

 The Holding Field During Pregnancy

-To reassure mums-to-be, this does not mean that negative or powerful emotions cannot be experienced, or that happy, peaceful mind states are continually required.
-It is more about the holding field during and post- pregnancy, being 'good enough': allowing negative emotions such as fear, hurt, anger or jealousy to be experienced in a safe way, which is healthier than continually denying or repressing them.
+To reassure mothers-to-be, this does not mean that negative or powerful emotions cannot be experienced, or that happy, peaceful mind states are continually required.
+It is quite normal for new mothers to feel down at a time when they are expected to feel joy about having a baby.
+It is more about the holding field during and post-pregnancy, being ‘good enough’: allowing negative emotions such as fear, hurt, anger or jealousy to be experienced in a safe way, which is far healthier than continually denying or repressing them.